BYU bans a fan who yelled a racist slur at a Black volleyball player on Duke's team

 The Duke volleyball team – including starter Rachel Richardson, a sophomore from Ellicott City, Md. – had traveled to Utah to participate in a multiday tournament at BYU's Smith Fieldhouse.

-There, during a Friday match against BYU, Richardson was called the slur "every time she served," said Lesa Pamplin, a Texas-based attorney and Richardson's godmother, who attended the game and described the events on Twitter.
+There, during a Friday match against BYU, Richardson was called the slur "every time she served," said Lesa Pamplin, a Texas-based attorney and Richardson's godmother, who described the events on Twitter.

 My Goddaughter is the only black starter for Dukes volleyball team.
 While playing yesterday, she was called a nigger every time she served.
 She was threatened by a white male that told her to watch her back going to the team bus.
 A police officer had to be put by their bench. pic.twitter.com/rmGpXTYfua— Lesa Pamplin for County Criminal Court #5 (@LesaPamplin) August 27, 2022